SubalakshmiShanthosi/WebApplicationDev/README.md

         -- Do changes in form_responses.html template

-# Write a python code how to populate table with objects - Refer tango with django - 03.05.2019
+# Write a python code how to populate table with objects - Refer tango with django - 10.05.2019

 # TODO : Customisation

 1. Custom Validation of Form
 2. Form with a nice UI for pick list a option from limited dropdown fields
+3. Django tests to validate all cases (functional and non functional)